 The cloud communication space is competitive, and it includes companies such as RingCentral (NYSE:RNG), Vonage Holdings (NASDAQ:VG) or Twilio (NYSE:TWLO), and LogMeIn (NASDAQ:LOGM) as well as remote collaboration platforms such as Zoom Video Communications (NASDAQ:ZM) and Slack (WORK).

-As you can see below, 8x8's revenue growth has been strong over the last year, growing from quarterly revenue of $148.3 million, to $187.6 million.
+As you can see below, 8x8's revenue growth has been strong over the last two years, growing from quarterly revenue of $129.1 million in Q2 FY2021, to $187.3 million.

 Large Customers Growth

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-8x8's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 64.4% in Q1.
+8x8's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 66.8% in Q2.

 Cash Is King

 If you follow StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-8x8's free cash flow came in at $2.56 million in Q1, turning positive year on year.
+8x8's free cash flow came in at $10.9 million in Q2, up 202% year on year.

-With a market capitalization of $587.2 million 8x8 is among smaller companies, but its more than $141.6 million in cash and positive free cash flow over the last twelve months put it in a very strong position to invest in growth.
+With a market capitalization of $412.6 million 8x8 is among smaller companies, but its more than $130.9 million in cash and positive free cash flow over the last twelve months give us confidence that 8x8 has the resources it needs to pursue a high growth business strategy.

-We enjoyed seeing 8x8’s improve their gross margin materially this quarter.
-And we were also glad to see good revenue growth.
-On the other hand, it was unfortunate to see that 8x8's revenue guidance missed analysts' expectations.
-Overall, it seems to us that this was a complicated quarter for 8x8.
-The company is down 2.81% on the results and currently trades at $5.17 per share.
+We were very impressed how strongly 8x8 accelerated the rate of new contract wins this quarter.
+And we were also glad to see the improvement in gross margin.
+On the other hand, it was unfortunate to see that the revenue guidance for the next quarter missed analysts' expectations.
+Zooming out, we think this was still a decent, albeit mixed, quarter, showing the company is staying on target.
+The company is flat on the results and currently trades at $3.41 per share.

 Is Now The Time?

-8x8 may have had a bad quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
+When considering 8x8, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 We cheer for everyone who is making the lives of others easier through technology, but in case of 8x8 we will be cheering from the sidelines.
-Its revenue growth has been solid.
-But while its ability to generate free cash flow avoids a dependency on capital markets, unfortunately its gross margins show its business model is much less lucrative than the best software businesses.
+Its revenue growth has been solid, though we don't expect it to maintain historical growth rates.
+But while its very efficient customer acquisition hints at the potential for strong profitability, unfortunately its gross margins show its business model is much less lucrative than the best software businesses.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.